Please refer to Mapping Documents for an introduction.

 |Error||Explicitly stop parsing the XML and throw an error.
 This error needs to be handled in the calling microflow.|

 Be aware that lists are not stored ordered in the Mendix database.
-XML Schema can prescribe that a grouping of objects is a sequence, but the order of Mendix objects in the database may differ from the order of incoming XML elements.
+The XML Schema can prescribe that a grouping of objects is a sequence, but the order of Mendix objects in the database may differ from the order of incoming XML elements.

-Mapping attributes in Import Mappings
+2 Mapping Attributes in Import Mappings

 Having defined the mappings for the attributes, these mappings are also shown in the mapping document.
 When a specific attribute is selected the schema element is also selected.
 This works the other way around too.
 An example of this is shown in figure 4, where the dati attribute is selected in both the Entity and the schema element (in this case dati is mapped to dati).